Gossamer-React/Lucid/README.md

 5. Have fun!

-### GraphQL View
+## GraphQL View: Panel GIF displays application Requests, Responses and Schema.
 When opening the Lucid devtool users land on the GraphQL panel and they will receive the ability to see previous requests made as well as reponses and their schemas.
 Note: The devtool only listens for HTTP requests when it's open in the developer tool panel.
 To see any requests that were made upon initial page load, reload your page after opening the devtool.
-## Panel GIF showing previous request
-## Show GIF display the req and response and how the JSON viewer works

 ![](public/ReqResJson.mov.gif)